edamame-course/2015-tutorials/final/Ashley_Intro_to_R.md

 plot(braycurtis.mds, type="t")
 ```
 We apply metaMDS to all of the resemblance matrices and compare them by dividing the plot space into 2 rows and 2 columns with the par() command.
 Inspect the plots- zoom in if you like.
+Questions to ponder:
-How are they different?
-How do unweighted metrics (Sørenson, unweighted UniFrac) differ in pattern from weighted metrics (Bray-Curtis, weighted UniFrac)?
-How do phylogenetic metrics (weighted UniFrac, unweighted UniFrac) differ in pattern from taxonomic matrics (Bray-Curtis, Sørenson)?
-What does this tell us about the relative importance of ecological characteristics of our communities in determining the overarching patterns we observe?
+_How are they different?
+How do unweighted metrics (Sørenson, unweighted UniFrac) differ in pattern from weighted metrics (Bray-Curtis, weighted UniFrac)?_
+_How do phylogenetic metrics (weighted UniFrac, unweighted UniFrac) differ in pattern from taxonomic matrics (Bray-Curtis, Sørenson)?_
+_What does this tell us about the relative importance of ecological characteristics of our communities in determining the overarching patterns we observe?_
 ```
 sorenson.mds=metaMDS(sorenson.d)
 weighted_u.mds=metaMDS(weighted_u.d)